clvarley/date-to/README.md

 ## Formating

-At the moment we only support year, month and day components of the date object but future versions of the library will (hopefully) expose more.
+At the moment we only support the year, month and day components of the date object but future versions of the library will (hopefully) expose more.

 ### Available Placeholders